EricssonResearch/dnt/miki/doc/stream_compiler.md

 Syntax: `call pipelinename [substitutions]`

 This finds a key in the *streams* section with the name `pipelinename`, interprets its value as an action list, and inlines that list into the current action list.
-No `CALL` action in the final Action list!
+No `CALL` action is allowed in the final Action list!

-In the referenced action list a value substitution is made, where the value is in the form of `%name%`, using the substitution list in the call command.
+Additional arguments are substitutions in the form of `key=value`.
+After the refrenced pipeline is loaded from the config, but before its processing, there is a string substitution phase.
+The "{key}" placeholders in the string are replaced by the corresponting value from the substitution list.
+An error is generated if no substitution is found for *key*.

 ### del